-And as in the main text, for our convenience we want to focus on the cases where real balances are abundant in OTC trade, i.e. the N-type always has enough real balances to satisfy the C-type's demand (whether this demand is limited by reaching the first-best $z + \zeta = q^$, or by the C-type's ability to buy the liquidity with long-term bonds).
-Unlike in the model with real bonds, in the model with nominal bonds the boundary of aggregate regions 3 and 5 in $(M + B_1, B_2)$ -space (corresponding to Figure 2 in Section 1 of this appendix) is downward sloping.11 We can then verify that
+And as in the main text, for our convenience we want to focus on the cases where real balances are abundant in OTC trade, i.e., the N-type always has enough real balances to satisfy the C-type's demand (whether this demand is limited by reaching the first-best is a sufficient condition to rule out the scarce-money case (Region 3) in general equilibrium.
+This restriction replaces the more complicated restriction in the main text ((25)).
+If the reader finds a restriction on bond supply unpalatable, we could instead require that inflation is not too large, as we did in the main text.
+(The minimal restriction would involve a combination of inflation and the asset supplies.
+But here, we only need a sufficient one.)

+$z + \zeta = q^$ or by the C-type's ability to buy the liquidity with long term bonds).
+Unlike in the model with real bonds, in the model with nominal bonds the boundary of aggregate Regions 3 and 5 in $(M + B_1, B_2)$ space (corresponding to Figure S2 in Section S1) is downward sloping.11 We can then verify that

-$$B_2 \le M + B_1 \tag{32}$$
+$$B_2 \le M + B_1 \tag{S27}$$